-A Waltz with a Rogue Novella, #1
+A Waltz with a Rogue, Book One

-Olivia Kingsley didn’t expect to fall in love and receive a secret marriage proposal two weeks into her first Season.
-However, one dance with Allen Wimpleton and her fate is sealed.
-Or so she thinks until her eccentric and ailing father announces he’s moving the family to the Caribbean for a year.
+Olivia Kingsley didn’t expect to be swept off her feet and receive a marriage proposal two weeks into her first Season.
+However, one delicious dance with Allen Wimpleton, and her future is sealed.
+Or so she thinks until her eccentric father suddenly announces he’s moving the family to the Caribbean for a year.

 See what readers are saying!

 “Ms. Cameron never fails to give a heart-pounding, nerve wracking read. . . .
 I confess to almost passing out several times while reading this book – I simply kept forgetting to breathe .Highly recommend!” ★★★★★ ~S. Clark

 “All the required elements for a completely wonderful historical romance. . . .truly sigh-worthy . . .” ★★★★★ ~Janice Hougland

 “From the very first page I knew there was something special about this story.” ★★★★★ ~Booklover

 “I truly love this author’s wonderful Regency romances.
 They are fun to read,romantic, and cute with a touch of humor.” ★★★★★ ~Nicole Laverdure

 “Wonderful tale of love and second chances. ” ★★★★★ ~Vero